dannynday/colab-/README.md

 - Answers to the questions in Jupyter notebook.

 - A plot of a forecast for the company’s future revenue.
-- One jupyter notebook and Googgle colab notebook
+- One jupyter notebook and Google colab notebook

 The outcome will be: